IgniteUI/indigo-design-docfx/en/codegen/layout-codegen.md

 Sketch allows pinning elements to their parents and Code generation handles pinned elements in a specific way.
   - Having right or bottom pin to an element applies absolute position and the according margin to that element.
   - Left or top pins are ignored and those elements are included to the layout groups as if they don't have pins.
   - Opposite pins(left and right/top and bottom) are discarded and not taken into account.
-For example left and right pins to an element will be handled the same way as if the element doesn't have pins.
+The assumption behind the rule is that elements with opposite pins should be stretched instead of having margins applied from those sides.
+For example, left and right pins to an element will be handled the same way as if the element doesn't have pins.
 The idea here is to stretch the element not to apply margins from both opposite sides.

 ### Percentage-based size
-Elements receive fluid (percent) based width and height based on the relative space they take in their group unless they are explicitly set as fixed-sized in Sketch.
+Elements receive fluid (percentage-based) width and height.
+The proportion ratio in their group is maintained, unless they are explicitly set as fixed-sized in Sketch.

 ### Dialog, Toast, Tooltip
 The Dialog, Toast, and Tooltip show on top of the content via overlay so they, by design, belong to a higher z-index level.
 The Code generation excludes them from the default mechanism of creating rows and columns.
-They are going to be with a higher z-index and not considered in justification or alignment into the group.
+They receive a higher z-index and are not considered in justification or alignment rules for the group.

-The Dialog, Toast, and Tooltip all have one thing in common, they are all shown in the UI dynamically using some form of TypeScript.
+The Dialog, Toast, and Tooltip all have one thing in common, they are all appear in the UI dynamically using code.
-Since these are not normally shown until programmatically shown in the UI, they would not normally be shown in the Sketch drawing unless the designer was showing the Artboard in a state where one of these would be displayed.
+Since these are not normally visible until programmatically shown in the UI, they are not normally shown in the Sketch drawing unless the designer is showing the Artboard in a state where one of these is displayed.
 To solve the disconnect between designer’s requirements to show the Artboard in several states, and the developer only code generating the component once, the following guidance should be followed.
-Add the required Dialog, Toast, and Tooltip to the drawing, configure them as you would any other element, then hide them as below.
-This form would be the one the developer would select to code generate.
+Add the required Dialog, Toast, and Tooltip to the drawing, configure them as you will any other element, then hide them as below.
+This form is the one the developer selects to generate code.
-The hiding of element in the object panel has no effect on code generation, code generation will generate all elements here, hidden or not.
+The hiding of element in the object panel has no effect on code generation, code generation generates all elements here, hidden or not.
-Dialog, Toast, and Tooltip elements will be placed at the bottom of the components HTML and not mixed in with other elements as they have dynamic runtime placement when brought into view.
+Dialog, Toast, and Tooltip elements are placed at the bottom of the components HTML and not mixed in with other elements as they have dynamic runtime placement when brought into view.

 <img class="responsive-img" src="../images/layout_codegen17.png" />

-The below image is an example of a designer state drawing, this drawing should not be used for code generation as it has an extra color element to simulate the gray overlay that the Dialog would place at runtime.
+The below image is an example of a designer state drawing, this drawing should not be used for code generation as it has an extra color element to simulate the gray overlay that the Dialog will place at runtime.

 <img class="responsive-img" src="../images/layout_codegen18.png" />